sdotson/fitness-routine-timer/README.md

 # fitness-routine-timer
 React Native App that provides a timer for your exercise routine.
 Now fully functional but still working on the following:
-- Add ability to pause and cancel routines
+- Add ability to edit and delete exercises
-- Add ability to edit and delete routines and exercises
+- Add ability to edit specific exercises within a routine
-- Adding a setting section so defaults can be changed
+- Add nifty icons for delete and edit
+- Add ads